academo/kibbe/README.md

 ## Running it on MacOs

+The recommended way to install kibbe in macos is via pip

 Kibbe is originally developed in Linux, also build and fully compatible with Mac but the release files are not signed with an apple certificate as they [cost up to 100 dollars](https://developer.apple.com/support/compare-memberships/).

 Due to this you, mac will block kibbe from running and you need to grant running permissions to kibbe when you run it for the first time.